Conversion of a Financial Asset - Explained

 Conversion is exchanging an asset that has a conversion feature into a different kind of asset at a previously agreed price on or before a previously agreed date.
 This feature is a differently valued financial derivative instrument from the underlying security, and thus an implanted conversion feature contributes to the total value of the security.

-A Little More on Conversion of a Financial Asset
+How does Conversion of a Financial Asset Work?